jiahao42/jiahao42.github.io/index.md

 ## Who?

-Currently in a stealth startup.\
+Currently co-founding a stealth startup.\
 My main theme is *writing code to do something on code*.
 For example, I write code...
 * to synthesize new code (compiler or LLM)
 * to instrument and optimize existing code